yiisoft/yii2-authclient/docs/guide/installation.md

 In the above example `user` is a standard table that is used in advanced project template to store user info.
 Each user can authenticate using multiple external services therefore each `user` record can relate to multiple `auth` records.
-In the `auth` table `source` is the name of the auth provider used and `source_id` is unique user identificator that is provided by external service after successful login.
+In the `auth` table `source` is the name of the auth provider used and `source_id` is unique user identifier that is provided by external service after successful login.

 Using tables created above we can generate `Auth` model.
 No further adjustments needed.